-BBC Crew Luckily Made It Out Alive From Mount Etna Eruption That Left 10 Injured
+Mount Etna Eruption Leaves 10 Injured & BBC Crew Caught Up In The Blast

 — Rebecca Morelle (@BBCMorelle) March 16, 2017

 The reporter has highlighted the rapid intervention of the rescue team.
 What happened is “a reminder of how dangerous and unpredictable volcanoes can be.”
+We were all very lucky to escape,” she admitted.

 Reminder of how dangerous & unpredictable volcanoes can be – everyone had a very lucky escape.
 (7)